raganwald/raganwald.github.com/index.md

 1. Sitraka Software was aquired by [Quest Software] in 2002. <a href="#fnref:sitraka2" class="reversefootnote" role="doc-backlink">↩</a>
 1. Codestorm is now [AIgility Solutions]. <a href="#fnref:codestorm" class="reversefootnote" role="doc-backlink">↩</a>
 1. Publishing Revenue Partners was my one-man ISV for selling Tableau, a classified advertising app for desktop publishers.
 I bootstrapped it with consulting and training, including working as a mentor for first-time entrepreneurs through thge YMCA's Enterprise Program and as a Financial Analyst for a boutique investment bank specializing in the food and beverage industry. <a href="#fnref:solo-founder" class="reversefootnote" role="doc-backlink">↩</a>
-1. Bonar Associates solf turnkey mini-computer-based classified avdertising systems to large “penny-savers,” print newspapers that were primarily classified ads.
-Its code was written for its first user, I was hired to make it customizable so that it could be sold at scale.
+1. Bonar Associates sold turnkey mini-computer-based classified avdertising systems to large “penny-savers,” print newspapers that were primarily classified ads.
+I was hired to make its software customizable so that it could be sold at scale.
 It was written in TurboPascal with BTrieve, running on an MP/M-based tightly-coupled network.
 It supported as many as 16 simultaneous users. <a href="#fnref:bonar-associates" class="reversefootnote" role="doc-backlink">↩</a>

 [manuals]: /assets/images/tableau-manuals.jpg
 [reg-at-macworld]: /assets/images/reg-at-macworld.jpeg